Witteborn/RapidRaidSync/README.md

   - **No Redundancy**: RAID 0 offers increased performance but **no fault tolerance**.
 If any drive fails, all data in the array is lost.
   - **Use Case Suitability**: Ideal for scenarios where performance is critical and data loss is acceptable or mitigated by backups.

+- **Backup Script Locking**:
+  - The backup script uses `flock` to ensure that only one instance runs at a time, preventing overlapping backups and potential resource issues.

+- **RAID Persistence After Reboot**:
+  - The script ensures that the RAID array is correctly saved in `/etc/mdadm/mdadm.conf` and that the `mdadm` service is enabled.
+Additionally, an entry is added to `/etc/fstab` to mount the RAID array at `/mnt/backup` on startup.

 - **Testing the Backup Script**:
   - **Manual Execution**: Test the backup script to verify it works correctly:
     ```bash
-    sudo /usr/local/bin/backup_rsync.sh
+    sudo /usr/local/bin/backup_lftp.sh
     ```
-  - **Monitoring**: Check the output for errors and ensure data is properly synchronized.
+  - **Monitoring**: Check the log file at `/var/log/rapidraidsync_backup.log` for any errors and ensure data is properly synchronized.

 - **Monitoring and Maintenance**:
   - **RAID Health**: Regularly monitor the RAID array's health using `mdadm`: